 2. Join the Community: Share feedback, contribute to the codebase, and help shape the future of secret management.

-3. Stay Tuned: Keep an eye out for our upcoming Starter, Essential, and Enterprise tiers, launching later this month.
+3. Stay Tuned: Watch our upcoming Starter, Essential, and Enterprise tiers, launching later this month.

 Go beyond basic data; unlock the actionable AI-driven insights needed to proactively master and mitigate non-human identity risk